Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] The ability to import Evernote files from the app instead of from ENEX files may go away at some point, as I don’t want to have to support two different methods, and this way is largely inferior (the only reason this function exists at all is that I had already written it before I discovered that exporting ENEX files was possible on mobile).
 - [ ] Separate prefs and info dicts, as in Daily Notes (for 3.0 release)
 - [x] Switch bugs and features in the readme
-- [ ] Move readme online entirely, just keeping basic info that won’t change in the Shortcut?
+- [x] Move readme online entirely, just keeping basic info that won’t change in the Shortcut?
+- [ ] Show full documentation on first run (and how to find it again)
+	- Nice example documentation in the BART shortcut

 ### Similar products
 - [MarkDownload](https://forum.obsidian.md/t/markdownload-markdown-web-clipper/173)